Diana Johnson: Early life

 Johnson was born in Northwich, Cheshire.
 After returning from wartime service in the Navy her father, Eric Johnson, founded the Eric Johnson electrical engineering company in Little Leigh near Northwich, Cheshire (now continued by his son).
 She passed the Eleven plus and attended the Northwich County Grammar School for Girls (later the County High School Leftwich).
 At sixth form level she studied at Sir John Deane's College from 1982 to 1984 where she studied History, English and Economics.

 She gained an LLB in Law from Queen Mary University of London.
 She became a barrister in 1991.
 From 1999 to 2005, she was a Barrister in Law at Paddington Law Centre.

 Johnson was a councillor in the London Borough of Tower Hamlets from 1994 to 2002, serving as Chair of Social services.
 She became a member of the London Assembly on 1 March 2003 after the resignation of Trevor Phillips who became chair of the Commission for Racial Equality, having been next on the list of London-wide members at the 2000 election.
 She did not stand for re-election in 2004.

 Parliamentary career

 She stood unsuccessfully in Brentwood and Ongar at the 2001 general election.

-At the May 2005 general election, she was elected Labour Member of Parliament for the Kingston upon Hull North constituency, succeeding veteran Labour MP Kevin McNamara.
+At the 2005 general election, she was elected Labour Member of Parliament for the Kingston upon Hull North constituency, succeeding veteran Labour MP Kevin McNamara.
 She is Hull's first female MP.

 In November 2005 Johnson was appointed as a Parliamentary Private Secretary to the Minister of State for Pensions Reform, Stephen Timms.
 In 2007 she left this role to become an assistant Government Whip.
 She took on the additional role of Parliamentary Under Secretary of State for Schools in the reshuffle of June 2009.